Balmoorthy/react-quiz/README.md

 - **React:** For building the user interface and managing state.
 - **React Hooks:** For handling reducer and side effects.
 - **Fake Server:** Simulated API for serving quiz questions.
+- **CSS/Styled Components:** For styling and enhancing user experience.

 ## Getting Started